Ajay-Priyadarshi/Echo-Voice-Assistant/README.md

 #### System Commands:
 - Update the system
 - Increase volume
+- Set brightness to 50%
 - Set reminder for 18:30 to call John
+- Take screenshot

 #### Fun:
 - Tell me a joke